 Step 7: Place shoes in front of the floor flanges.
 Pull pant legs over the top of shoes and that’s it!
-Display that guy in a creepy scene and he is all ready for Halloween!
+Display this werewolf prop in a creepy scene and he is all ready for Halloween!

-Want to create your own spooky Halloween scene?
+Now that your DIY werewolf is done, want to add to your spooky Halloween scene?
 Here is a list of the Halloween decor items I used.